cures-hub/cures-condec-jira/doc/features/automatic_text_classification.md

 ## Activation and Configuration

-The classifier can be trained directly in Jira.
+The classifier can be trained and evaluated directly in Jira.

 ![Configuration view for the automatic text classifier](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/screenshots/config_automatic_text_classification.png)
 *Configuration view for the automatic text classifier*